Pyrrha-Platform/Pyrrha-Dashboard/README.md

 ### Code overview

 The code is in a `prometeo-dashboard` subdirectory as React does not support mixed case directories such as this top-level repo.
+All the instructions below assume you're in that directory.

 The database backend for the React project is based on Python using Flask and was originally created based on this [great post and series from Miguel Grinberg](https://blog.miguelgrinberg.com/post/how-to-create-a-react--flask-project).